"He said if you were in hell, would you not jump?"

 Danny Faraday is a social worker, who spends his days working with prisoners, and his nights bedding random women.
 Laura Calane is an American student in Dublin, and searching for her roots in Ireland.
 Danny intends to make her another notch on his bedpost, but Laura presents as more of a challenge than Danny was expecting.
 Still, he makes serious attempts to woo her, until he finds himself drawn into her complex life, and finds her indirectly invading his thoughts and life.
 And even more concerning is the relationship Laura has with her Uncle Thady, who saved her father during 9/11, and isn't on the path to allowing her to forget it.

-I don't usually choose contemporary novels to read, just as a matter of preference, but I really enjoyed the gradual addition of story arcs as the history of each character unfolded.
+I don't usually choose contemporary novels to read, just as a matter of preference, but I really enjoyed American Doll and the gradual addition of story arcs as the history of each character unfolded.
 Danny's gradual change of intent in regards to Laura, due to what he regarded as frigidity, was dealt with realistically, and his journey into valuing her other than a conquest was an excellent journey for his character.

 Laura's predicament with her Uncle Thady was believable and far more unsettling than if it had been written too intensely and her conflicting sweet naivety and cognitive dissonance gave her an interesting edge.
 Thady was a brilliantly realised character, and even though his actual arc was harsh and fairly disturbing, the outcome of his part of the tale was hugely emotive and I thought one of the saddest scenes in the story.
 I also enjoyed the visit to New York and the scenes with Laura's father, which added some heavier tension and interest, and the unravelling of Laura's mother's fate.